charlesreid1/charlesreid1.github.io/pelican/content/ugr-wifi.md

 that summarizes their research effort, the results, and the tools that were used.

-It is clear to anyone attending the Undergrad Research Symposium that community college students are among the minority of students who are involved in, and benefitting from, research projects.
+It is clear to anyone attending the Undergrad Research Symposium that community college students are among the minority of students who are involved in, and benefiting from, research projects.
 The intention of most of the projects showcased at the symposium is to launch undergraduate students into a graduate level research career and prepare them to hit the ground running, and have a stronger resume and application, when they have finished their undergraduate education and are applying to graduate schools.